 In the no-merit brief, counsel must identify any issues in the record on appeal that arguably support the appeal and must state why those issues lack merit or would not alter the ultimate result.
-Counsel must provide the appellant with a copy of the no-merit brief, the transcript, the printed record on appeal, and any supplements or exhibits that have been filed with the appellant court.
+Counsel must provide the appellant with a copy of the no-merit brief, printed record, transcripts, copies of exhibits and other items included in the record on appeal pursuant to Rule 9(d), and any supplement prepared pursuant to Rule 11(c).
 Counsel must inform the appellant in writing that the appellant may file a pro se brief and that the pro se brief is due within thirty days after the date of the filing of the no-merit brief.
 Counsel must attach evidence of this communication to the no-merit brief.

-- (f) Word-Count Limitations Applicable to Briefs.
-Briefs filed in the Supreme Court or in the Court of Appeals must comply with the word-count limitations found in Rule 28(j). - (g) Motions for Extensions of Time.
+- (f) [Reserved] - (g) Motions for Extensions of Time.
 Motions for extensions of time to produce and deliver the transcript, to file the record on appeal, and to file briefs are disfavored and will be allowed by the appellate courts only in extraordinary circumstances. - (h) Duty of Trial Counsel.
-Trial counsel for the appellant has a duty to assist appellate counsel with the preparation and service of appellant's proposed record on appeal. - (i) Electronic Filing Required.
-Unless granted an exception for good cause, counsel must file all documents electronically.
+Trial counsel for the appellant has a duty to assist appellate counsel with the preparation and service of appellant's proposed record on appeal. - (i) [Reserved] - (j) Calendaring Priority.
+Cases subject to this rule will be given priority over other cases being considered by the Court of Appeals and will be calendared in accordance with a schedule promulgated by the Chief Judge.
+Unless otherwise ordered by the Court of Appeals, cases subject to this rule shall be disposed of on the record and briefs and without oral argument.

 360 N.C.
 661; 360 N.C.
 820; 360 N.C.
 852; 362 N.C.
 699; 363 N.C.
 901; 369 N.C.
 763; 371 N.C.
 974; 372 N.C.
-902.
+902; Order Dated 13 October 2021.